Hijab and burqa controversies in Europe: Jurisprudence

 In France and Turkey, the emphasis is on the secular nature of the state, and the symbolic nature of the Islamic dress, and bans apply at state institutions (courts, civil service) and in state-funded education (in France, while the law forbidding the veil applies to students attending publicly funded primary schools and high schools, it does not refer to universities; applicable legislation grants them freedom of expression as long as public order is preserved).
 These bans also cover Islamic headscarves, which in some other countries are seen as less controversial, although law court staff in the Netherlands are also forbidden to wear Islamic headscarves on grounds of state neutrality.
-An apparently less politicised argument is that in specific professions (teaching), a ban on "veils" (niqab) is justified since face-to-face communication and eye contact is required.
-This argument has featured prominently in judgements in Britain and the Netherlands, after students or teachers were banned from wearing face-covering clothing.
-Public and political response to such prohibition proposals is complex since by definition they mean that the government decides on individual clothing.
+A less politicized argument is that in specific professions (teaching), a ban on "veils" (niqab) is justified since face-to-face communication and eye contact are required.
+This argument has featured prominently in judgments in Britain and the Netherlands after students or teachers were banned from wearing face-covering clothing.
+The public and political response to such prohibition proposals is complex since by definition they mean that the government decides on individual clothing.
 Some non-Muslims, who would not be affected by a ban, see it as an issue of civil liberties as a slippery slope leading to further restrictions on private life.
-A public opinion poll in London showed that 75 percent of Londoners support "the right of all persons to dress in accordance with their religious beliefs".
+A public opinion poll in London showed that 75 percent of Londoners support "the right of all persons to dress following their religious beliefs".
 In a more recent poll in the United Kingdom by Pew Research Center, 62% said they would approve of a ban on full veils (covering everything but the eyes).
 The same poll showed support by majorities in France (82%), Germany (71%) and Spain (59%).

-The 2010 French law against covering the face in public, known as the "Burqa ban", was challenged and taken to the European Court of Human Rights which upheld the law on 1 July 2014, accepting the argument of the French government that the law was based on "a certain idea of living together".
+The 2010 French law against covering the face in public, known as the "Burqa ban", was challenged and taken to the European Court of Human Rights which upheld the law on 1 July 2014, accepting the argument of the French government that the law was based on "a certain idea of living together", the ECtHR concluded the ban was not disproportionate.

-Employers in the EU may restrict the wearing of religious symbols if such regulations on appearance are applied in a consistent manner, according to a March 2017 ruling by the European Court of Justice in a case involving two Belgian women.
-On 15 July 2021, European Court of Justice confirmed this ruling in another case involving two German women who were suspended from their jobs for wearing a headscarf.
+Employers in the EU may restrict the wearing of religious symbols if such regulations on appearance are applied consistently, according to a March 2017 ruling by the European Court of Justice in a case involving two Belgian women.
+On 15 July 2021, the European Court of Justice confirmed this ruling in another case involving two German women who were suspended from their jobs for wearing a headscarf.
 The Court stated: "A prohibition on wearing any visible form of expression of political, philosophical or religious beliefs in the workplace may be justified by the employer's need to present a neutral image towards customers or to prevent social disputes."